Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 subtype = ["Organology", "Performance Practice", "Iconography"] summary_text = ""
 timeline_tag = []
-title = "The Barberini Harp, 1982"
+title = "The Barberini Harp, 1987"
 type = "Research"

 +++
 ![](/images/string-pins.jpg)

+###### The neck and some of the column and the shoulder of the Barberini Harp, Museo Nazionale degli Strumenti Musicali, Roma, 1987.

+***